 Until July 1, 2018 it is in the hands of consumers to choose whether they opt for or away from the products containing microbeads.
 With these chemicals sometimes being difficult to spot with just a glance, the FDA mandated ingredient labels help expose products that contain plastic.
 If you spot polyethylene, polypropylene, polyethylene terephthalate, or polymethyl methacrylate it’s safe to say that product contains plastic.

-(Hint: the reason is not because I sell it!
-To all the guys, you need to read this.)
+(Hint: the reason is not because I sell it!)

 By Katie E. Boyle, MPH